Last Updated on

 A lot of writers are against freelance writing job boards, mostly because the pay is too low or the clients are untrustworthy.

 Look – I won’t lie.
 That is true, BUT not entirely.

 Job boards are a great way to land freelance writing jobs.
 In fact, the first few gigs I scored were through freelance writing job boards.

 I shot an email response to one the ad and *boom* I get a response in a few hours.
 Oh boy!
 I was on cloud nine.
 My confidence shot up like the summer temperatures in Delhi!

-There are several ways to land a client, but job boards are a promising method of landing consistent and good quality work.
+There are several ways to land a client, but freelance writing job boards are a promising method of landing consistent and good quality work as a beginner writer.

 I, personally, recommend using job boards.
 See, the best parts about job boards are,

 - They have new freelance writing jobs or ads every hour (or at least new ones every day)

 - Whether you are a newbie or have some experience, quality job boards can cater to both